Teachings of Theravada Buddhism

 Luang Pi Op

-Background in Production Engineering, as well as founder of youth development program with one of leading university in Thailand, Venerable Thananan Ratanananto have then later lead various monastic programs during his 14 years of monkhood.
+Background in Production Engineering, as well as founder of youth development program at one of the leading universities in Thailand, Venerable Thananan Ratanananto then later lead various monastic programs during his 14 years of monkhood.

 Leading historic monk ordination programs in Southern Thailand for 3 years, as well as over a decade of meditation experience, Venerable Thananan Ratanananto is trusted to oversee the Dhamma Practices Program that train more than 300 new monks yearly.

 Born in The United States, Monk Punchai spent more than 20 years growing up in America.
 He started his meditative practice at the early age of 6.
 He has been a Theravada Buddhist Monk in Thailand for the past ten years.